d2iq/ui-kit/design-guidelines/interactive-element-states.md

 Suggested patterns:

-- displaying instruction text below the section's nearest header
+- displaying instruction text below the affected section's nearest header
 - displaying an explanation as caption text near the disabled component
 - displaying tooltip when hovering or focusing the disabled component